-- a) Conducting a PFE test to verify a downward pressure gradient has been created; and - b) Administering smoke to gaps and openings in the slab to visually identify locations where the smoke is pulled downward, followed by sealing all visually identified gaps and openings to soil. - 6.6.3 Where found impractical to close all observed gaps or openings between soil and indoor air, the installation shall not qualify as a gas-tight air barrier.
-Resulting design considerations shall include review of soil gas vent pipe design for complying with this standard and converting the design to an ASD system in compliance with requirements in Section 10 (Adding ASD Fans).
+- a) Conducting a PFE test to verify a downward pressure gradient has been created; and - b) Administering smoke to gaps and openings in the slab to visually identify locations where the smoke is pulled downward, followed by sealing all visually identified gaps and openings to soil.

+Where found impractical to close all observed gaps or openings between soil and indoor air, the installation shall not qualify as a gas-tight air barrier.